secretflow/spu/docs/development/design_workflow.rst

 The concrete steps is defined by the virtual machine and storage layout.
 For example:

-- suppose we have 2 data source *Alice* and *Bob*, where *Alice* also acts as a data sink.
+- suppose we have 2 data sources *Alice* and *Bob*, where *Alice* also acts as a data sink.
-- suppose we have 3 compute engine, which compose a 3-PC virtual machine.
+- suppose we have 3 compute engines, which compose a 3-PC virtual machine.
 - suppose input `x` comes from *Alice*, `y` comes from *Bob*, and the output `z` is revealed to *Alice*.

 Data load